vandepitte/electronics/howto/Analyse Home Assistant Metrics.md

-Instead of setting up an infrastructure with InfluxDb, Panorama or others, the KISS way is:
+Instead of setting up an infrastructure with InfluxDb, Prometheus or others, the KISS way is:

 * Make sure you installed the SSH & Web Terminal Addon
 * Configure SSH